autowarefoundation/autoware-documentation/docs/installation/autoware/docker-installation.md

 !!! info

-    By default workspace mounted on the container will be current directory, you can change the workspace path by `--workspace path_to_workspace`.
+    By default workspace mounted on the container will be current directory(pwd), you can change the workspace path by `--workspace path_to_workspace`.
 For development environments without NVIDIA GPU support use `--no-nvidia`.

 #### How to set up a workspace